rafabene/devops-demo/Dockerfiles/ticketmonster/Readme.md

       active=`docker-machine active`; open http://`docker-machine ip $active`/ticket-monster  #For docker-machine containers

-10. You can stop some servers and check the application behaviour
+10. You can stop some servers and check the application behaviour.

   Execute:

       docker stop server1
       docker stop server2

-11. Clean up all containers
+11. Clean up all containers.

   Execute: